blockchyp/blockchyp-java/README.md

 #### Refunds the Right Way

 If you need to execute a refund, the best way is to do so using the transaction id from the transaction you're refunding.
-This lowers the surface area for fraud and makes refund easily traceable to the original purchase.
+This lowers the surface area for fraud and makes refunds easily traceable to the original purchase.

 ```
         RefundRequest request = new RefundRequest();